w3f/polkadot-wiki/docs/learn/learn-opengov.md

 council-proposed) is the only time that multiple referenda will be able to be voted on simultaneously.

-OpenGov's deciding period is when the proposal is eligible to get approved.
+The proposal is eligible to get approved during OpenGov's track specific [decision period](./../maintain/maintain-guides-opengov.md#origins-and-tracks).
 If not approved by then end of this period, the proposal is automatically rejected.

 #### Voting on a referendum (OpenGov)